 Early influencers | John Calvin in France (1509-1564) and John Knox in Scotland (1514-1572) | Brothers John Wesley (1703-1791) and Charles Wesley (1707-1788) in England |

 Do Presbyterians and Methodists ever minister together?
 Yes.
-Today, there are many examples of Presbyterian and Methodist churches working together for social causes like feeding the hungry.
+Today, many examples exist of Presbyterian and Methodist churches working together for social causes like feeding the hungry.

 Famously, John Wesley and Calvinist evangelist George Whitefield (1714-1770) became close friends at Oxford and did ministry together, including in the United States, even though they had significant theological differences.

-In recent years, Presbyterian and Methodist denominations and churches have experienced division over social issues.
+Presbyterian and Methodist denominations and churches have experienced division over social issues in recent years.
 Church leaders and members wrestle over whether or not to ordain women and to fully accept same-sex couples and those who identify as transgender.
-(Also see Presbyterian vs Anglican: What’s the Difference?)
+(Also see Presbyterian vs. Anglican: What’s the Difference?)

-Some denominations have left individual congregations to decide matters on their own, which has resulted in historic declines in attendance.
+Some denominations have left individual congregations to decide matters on their own, resulting in historic attendance declines.
 Many liberal churches in each tradition no longer subscribe to the beliefs listed on the chart below, yet they remain the historic convictions of the denominations.

 BELIEFS | Presbyterian | Methodist |